FluffySnowman/fluffysnowman.github.io/_posts/2022-04-19-the-hackers-maual.markdown

 ### Network Mapping

-Once you have these installed, fire up a root temrinal or use `su` / `sudo su` to acquire admin privelages.
+Fire up a root temrinal or use `su` / `sudo su` to acquire admin privelages.
 Now we can start mapping.
 An [ARP Scan](_posts\2022-04-17-main.markdown#arp) is the best way to start mapping a network.
 One of the easiest ways to do this is to use the `nmap` command.
 First we need to see who all are connected to the network.